galamo/Artlist_Nodejs_Course/readme.md

 - `npm install express`
 - `npm install dotenv`

-# EX
-1. Write an entry point API which serve health check response - "ok"
-2. Write an entry point API which serve the countries from our last lesson
 ## EX
 Before - make sure to load the sql scripts in your local database.
 - install docker